 Erin is a civil litigator at MT+Co. and has represented clients in mediations, arbitrations, and before all levels of court in British Columbia, as well as the BC Human Rights Tribunal and the National Energy Board, on litigation matters ranging from Aboriginal rights and title to corporate commercial and property disputes.

 “From the beginning, I was impressed with MT+Co.’s progressive, highly-specialized practice.
-The day of my in-firm interview, I sat down with Sarah Bird, Jennifer Wiegele, Jennifer Yong, and baby Lola and we had a refreshingly frank conversation about the changing landscape of the legal profession and, most importantly, their role in it.
+The day of my in-firm interview, I sat down with four powerhouse women and had a refreshingly frank conversation about the changing landscape of the legal profession and, most importantly, their role in it.
 I realized then that, in addition to being leaders in their field, the people at this firm truly are braving an unconventional practice and transforming the way people encounter legal professionals.
 I couldn’t be more excited to be a part of it.”

-Erin completed her Arts degree, majoring in English Literature at UBC.
-For the last semester of her degree, Erin went on exchange to UNSW in Sydney, Australia and then continued to live there for a year before returning home and applying to law school.
+Erin completed her Bachelor of Arts the University of British Columbia, majoring in English Literature.
+For the last semester of her degree, Erin went on exchange to the University of New South Wales in Sydney, Australia before returning home and applying to law school.

-In her first year of law school, Erin achieved the top grade in Public Law and was awarded the David Roberts Prize in Legal Writing.
-In her third year, Erin won the Bruce H. McColl Memorial Prize for Excellence in Human Rights Law.
+While completing her law degree at the University of British Columbia, Erin received the David Roberts Prize in Legal Writing and the Bruce H. McColl Memorial Price for Excellence in Human Rights Law.

-Erin volunteers with a non-profit called Pets and Friends as an animal therapy volunteer – bringing her rescue pit bull Sawyer to visit patients with advanced Alzheimer’s disease.
-Volunteering helps Erin maintain perspective and a strong connection with the community.
+Erin is currently a member-at-large on the Natural Resources, Aboriginal Law, and Civil Litigation CBA section executives.
+She also volunteers with a non-profit called Pets and Friends as an animal therapy volunteer – bringing her rescue pit bull Sawyer to visit patients with advanced Alzheimer’s disease.